LearnersGuild/curriculum-app/modules/HTTP-Requests-From-JavaScript-In-The-Browser/README.md

 - Can find right method to use given browser support constraints
 - Can describe HTTP CORS
 - Can describe the HTTP Same-origin policy
-- Can describe at least one workarounds to the HTTP Same-origin policy
+- Can describe at least one workaround to the HTTP Same-origin policy

 ## Glossary of Terms